 Description of filters

-To illustrate the VI function in a clear and productive way, let's examine each filter using Adidas as an example.
+To illustrate the VI function in a clear and productive way, let's examine each filter using Nike as an example.

 Mentions can be divided into illustrations (collages or photos that feature text) and photos (user-generated photos).